|Legler Systems Company|||||GL System|||||Contact Us|||||Help|||||Home||||

-9. Support batch job processing (optional), where report selection parameters are entered online for later batch processing by a separate job script, so large reports (long running tasks) are printed offline.
+9. Support batch job processing (optional), where report selection parameters are entered online for later batch processing by a separate job script, so large accounting reports (long running tasks) are printed offline.

 12. Support for either the accrual method (default) or cash method of accounting is set by System-Option-19 in the Company Control Record (DB03).

-13. Auxiliary data input involves processing multiple general journal transactions in the import Transfer File using procedure GL13 to edit and add them to the online database.
+13. Auxiliary data input involves processing multiple general journal transactions in the import Transfer File using update procedure GL13 to edit and add them to the online database.

-The online GLS software references four master records in the Database Control System (required) to: (1) control basic system options and functions (Company Control Record), (2) verify User-ID and Password and define the computer procedures the user can access plus other user options, such as the screen color code (background color and foreground color), display real-time dashboards, show dollar sign ($) in all dollar amount fields and Help Window screen colors (User Control Record), (3) identify special notes or comments about a journal voucher by displaying the word "NOTES" on the data entry screen (General Notes Record) and (4) validate the GL account codes and other user definable codes (Code Definition Records).
+The online GLS software references four master records in the Database Control System (required) to: (1) control basic system options and functions (Company Control Record), (2) verify User-ID and Password and define the computer procedures the user can access plus other user options, such as the screen color code (background color and foreground color), display real-time dashboards, show dollar sign ($) in all dollar amount fields and Help Message Window screen color codes (User Control Record), (3) identify special notes or comments about a journal voucher by displaying the word "NOTES" on the data entry screen (General Notes Record) and (4) validate the GL account codes and other user definable codes (Code Definition Records).

 The current and prior accounting period number is stored in the Company Control Record and controls the time period of accounting transactions entered into the GL System.
 The accounting period number (YRMO) is composed of a 2-digit year and 2-digit month or week number.

-The General Ledger System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from MS Windows 3.1 to Windows XP and now Windows 10.
-The source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for MS Windows 10.
-Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the desktop or laptop client computer or the file server.
+The General Ledger System operates on any x86 personal computer (desktop or laptop) in the Command Prompt window using any version of Microsoft Windows operating system from Windows 3.1 to Windows XP (16-bit) and Windows 7 and now Windows 10.
+The GLS source programs are compatible with 32-bit cobol compilers (such as Micro Focus Net Express) that generate executable code for Windows 10 (64-bit version).
+Personal computers can be connected in a local area network (LAN) with complete flexibility in specifying the disk location of master files on the client laptop or desktop computer or the file server.
 Additionally, the GLS software can be run on a single stand-alone personal computer or on a Unix based computer, such as the IBM RS/6000 with IBM 3151 terminals using the AIX operating system.
-This General Ledger software has been ported to the HP-3000 COBOL environment.
-In addition to the standard screen size (80x25), a larger character-based window of 80 characters wide by 50 rows (80x50) is now supported for improved usefulness and allows real-time dashboards to be displayed under the general ledger menu.
+This General Ledger software has been ported to the HP-3000 computer.
+In addition to the standard application window size (80x25), a larger Command Prompt window of 80 characters wide by 50 rows (80x50) is now supported for improved usefulness and allows real-time dashboards to be displayed under the general ledger menu.